-their views about the main threats to Guna habitat and resources, and the resilience embedded in their practices.
+During the workshop, all attendants were able to express their views about the their views about the main threats to Guna habitat and resources, and the resilience embedded in their practices.
 They voiced particular concern about cultural erosion, mainly among young people.
-This process was identified as being very disruptive in the application of traditional knowledge to ecosystem management, were able to express
+This process was identified as being very disruptive in the application of traditional knowledge to ecosystem management, production methods